-NOTE: Wear face shield and gloves for this procedure.
+NOTE: Wear face shield, gloves, and coat or disposable gown for this procedure.

 - 1. Perform this procedure daily or sooner if there is noticeable contamination. - 2.
 Make a solution of 10% bleach by adding 1 part of household bleach to 9 parts of tap water in a bucket.
 Make this fresh each day. - 3.
 Submerge the racks in the bleach solution. - 4.
 Rinse under running tap water. - 5.
 Air dry overnight.